Lye Creek Burn Field Trip

 April 4 @ 9:00 am - 11:30 am EDTFree – $10

 The Lye Creek Burn is an 88-acre wetland in north central Montgomery County that is a part of the larger Lye Creek Prairie.
 The site and it’s birding potential were first discovered in April 2001 as Clint Murray was on my way to check some corn fields he had marked for Smith’s Longspurs.
 Upon seeing the site and shorebirds present, he knew immediately that this was a place to watch.

 The field trip will be led by Clint Murray and IAS Board Member, Shari McCollough.
 Registration is required below, as most IAS trips fill fast.
+This trip is free for IAS members, and $10 for non members.
 For more information, email Shari at firstname.lastname@example.org.
 For more information, including directions to The Burn, visit the IAS Site Guide.
 For a full list of species seen, visit the eBird hotspot for The Burn.
 Photos by Shari McCollough.